Open Government in the EU blog…

-…reflects on news, research, and debates around European transparency and participation;
+…reflects on news, research, and debates around transparency and access in the EU;

 …actively monitors academic, policy and media debates on these topics;

 …provides you with the latest insights of researchers connected to the TrUE project at the University of Helsinki.

 Would you like to find out more about our work or would you like to contribute to the Open Government in the EU blog?
 Please do not hesitate to get in touch and send an email to dr. Maarten Hillebrandt (maarten.hillebrandt[at]helsinki.fi).

 See here for a list of previous contributors.

 Please note that none of the contributions on the Open Government in the EU blog may be reproduced without explicit consent from the editor.

 About the research group